silvercircle/nvim/doc/configuration.md

 ## Plain mode

 For those who prefer a clean environment (or for quick-editing single files) the plain mode is available.
 When active, certain plugins like the **file tree** are not loaded on startup.
-They are still available, but they do not clutter the UI by default.
+They are still available, but they do not clutter the UI by default and do not take time on startup.
 The same applies to the terminal split.
 The plain mode starts faster and offers a clean UI with just a single window.
 Most features (like CMP completion, LSP, Tree-sitter, Mason etc.) are still available and will be activated on demand.

 To start plain mode, there are two options: Set the environment variable `NVIM_PLAIN` or start with `--cmd "let g:want_plain=v:true"` on the command line.
 The content of the environment variable does not matter, it can be set to anything.